kayy024/MTOtool/README.md

    Execute the following in your terminal to launch the tool.
    `python mto.py`

+3. To login with a test user
+   Below are credentials that can be used to log in and see the tool:

+   Username: `user`
+   Password: `hello`

 _NOTE - this is just a prototype with the beginning of an algorithm and is not fully developed._